Supreme Court won't expedite latest GOP challenge to Pennsylvania mail-in ballot rules - Local News 8

 The justices on Wednesday denied a request from Pennsylvania Republicans to review the decision on an accelerated basis.

+The court later on Wednesday allowed the counting of ballots in North Carolina received up to nine days after the election as long as the ballots are postmarked by Election Day.

-Justice Amy Coney Barrett did not participate in the consideration of the motion.
+Justice Amy Coney Barrett did not participate in the consideration of either motion.

 The order was issued with no noted dissents, but in a statement accompanying the order, Justice Samuel Alito, joined by Justices Clarence Thomas and Neil Gorsuch, said that it was too close to the election for the justices to step in.

-“I reluctantly conclude that there is simply not enough time at this late date to decide the question before the election,” Alito said, but he left open the issue that the court could still hear the case on a shortened schedule.
+“I reluctantly conclude that there is simply not enough time at this late date to decide the question before the election,” Alito said, but he left open the possibility that the court could still hear the case on a shortened schedule after the election.
+The state attorney general’s office said county boards will segregate all ballots received after 8 p.m. on Election Day until 5 p.m. on November 6, Alito noted.

 Alito made clear that he was highly skeptical of the ruling by Pennsylvania’s high court.
 He said the question had “national importance’ and that there is a “strong likelihood that the State Supreme Court decision violates the Federal Constitution.”

-Note: This story has been updated with comment from the Trump campaign and Pennsylvania attorney general.